malvikasharan/software_writing_skills_potsdam/Novice_Unix_Shell_handout.md

 Introduction
 ------

 The computer programs that allocate the system resources and coordinate all the details of the computer's internals is called the operating system or kernel.
-It interacts with hardware and most of the tasks like memory management, tash scheduling and file management.
+It interacts with hardware and most of the tasks like memory management, task scheduling and file management.
 UNIX is a computer operating systems (OS) originally invented by Ken Thompson in 1969 and reimplemented in C during 1972-1974, making it the first source-portable OS.
 Unix is a multi-user and multi-tasking operating system.
-You can read more about Unix in Wikipedia, a free encyclopdia, at: http://www.wikipedia.org/wiki/Unix.
+You can read more about Unix [here](http://www.wikipedia.org/wiki/Unix).

 Shell provides a command-line interpreters for interactive sessions (via terminal) to execute commands and programs in Unix.
 We will use shell to work with some useful [Unix-shell](https://en.wikipedia.org/wiki/Unix_shell) commands.